 I have worked in a variety of settings such as outpatient programs for substance use, residential treatment centers, non profit organizations, and a psychiatric hospital.
 I am passionate about working with individuals, couples and families experiencing various life stressors, relational problems, anxiety, depression, transitions, trauma, personal growth challenges etc. My overarching mission is to help clients reach their goals and work towards healing.

 I graduated from Utah Valley University with a B.S in Behavioral Science, emphasis in Psychology.
 I continued my education and completed a Masters of Art in Psychology with an emphasis in Marriage and Family Therapy at Chapman University.
 I am licensed with the Board of Behavioral Sciences (LMFT #119366) and a member of California Association of Marriage and Family Therapists.

 Cindy Speakman, LCSW

-I am a Licensed Clinical Social Worker, based in the Thousand Oaks area.
+I am a Licensed Clinical Social Worker, based in Southern California.
 After obtaining my Bachelor’s Degree in Social Work, I began my career providing case management and legal advocacy to survivors of domestic violence and their families.
 I also ran psycho-educational groups for women experiencing domestic violence, and co-facilitated Batterer’s Treatment Groups.
 I assisted survivors through the legal system, to obtain restraining orders against their perpetrators, as well as filing for divorce and/or child custody.
 I have also provided crisis counseling and intervention to survivors of sexual assault, and am certified in the State’s 45-hour mandated training in providing crisis intervention and counseling support to persons who have been touched by both domestic violence and sexual assault.